Loves of an Actress

-Loves of an Actress is a lost 1928 American synchronized sound romantic drama film directed by Rowland V. Lee and starring Pola Negri.
+Loves of an Actress is a 1928 American synchronized sound romantic drama film directed by Rowland V. Lee and starring Pola Negri.
 While the film has no audible dialog, it was released with a synchronized musical score with sound effects using the sound-on-film Western Electric Sound System process.
 The film was produced by Adolph Zukor and Jesse Lasky with the distribution through Paramount Pictures.

 Plot

 In a muddy village road in France, a peddler's wagon creaks forward through the mire.
 Inside are Felix, his wife, and their brood of children—including their youngest, Rachel.
 When the tiny bundle of a child tumbles from the back, she is scooped up by a kindly farmer and returned to the wagon, though her father grumbles that he has enough mouths to feed.

 Years pass.
-The little girl, Rachel—now portrayed by Pola Negri—has risen from obscurity to become the greatest tragedienne of the French stage.
-At the Comédie Française, she commands the audience with a riveting performance.
-Among the distinguished guests backstage are her three most persistent suitors: Richard Tucker as Baron Hartman, the wealthiest man in France; Philip Strange as Count Vareski, a nobleman with ties to Napoleon; and Paul Lukas as Dr. Durande, an influential newspaper magnate who perhaps loves her most fiercely.
+Rachel—now portrayed by Pola Negri—has risen from obscurity to become a tragedienne of the French stage.
+At the Comédie Française, she gives a performance.
+Among the guests backstage are her three most persistent suitors: Richard Tucker as Baron Hartman, the wealthiest man in France; Philip Strange as Count Vareski, a nobleman with ties to Napoleon; and Paul Lukas as Dr. Durande, an influential newspaper magnate.

-After the performance, Rachel deftly evades her admirers by pretending exhaustion.
+After the performance, Rachel evades her admirers by pretending exhaustion.
 Durande sees through the act but accepts her explanation—for now.

-Rachel visits her humble family, the Felixes, and trains for her next role under the guidance of her acting coach, Samson (Nigel De Brulier).
-She is a woman of mood and mystery—clever, passionate, and proud of her power to ensnare hearts.
+Rachel visits her family, the Felixes, and trains for her next role under the guidance of her acting coach, Samson (Nigel De Brulier).
+She is a woman of mystery—clever, passionate, and proud of her power to seduce.

 In Marseilles, following another triumph, Rachel begins the journey back to Paris.
 Meanwhile, Nils Asther as Raoul Duval, a charming young nobleman destined for a diplomatic post in Russia, is preparing to leave an inn despite warnings of bandits.
 His traveling companions include Robert Fischer as Count Morency, a family friend, and Mary McAllister as Lisette, Morency's daughter, who is secretly in love with Raoul.

 On the road, Raoul is ambushed—his horse tripped by a rope stretched by highwaymen.
 Stranded, he is rescued by a passing coach, inside which sits Rachel.
 She refuses to reveal her identity during the long ride, keeping Raoul at a romantic distance.
 But by the time they reach Paris, he is utterly enchanted.
 She cryptically tells him to attend the theatre if he wishes to see her again.